Mezzle Limited (“Mezzle”) is fully committed to always providing an excellent level of service.

 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written

-response from us about your complaint, or within six years of the act or omission you are complaining about (or if
+response from us about your complaint, or within one year of the act or omission you are complaining about (or if

-outside this period, within three years of when you should reasonably have been aware of it).
+outside this period, within one year of when you should reasonably have been aware of it).

 What to do if you are unhappy with our behaviour